johnnygreen/laravel-grunt/README.md

 Modify the grunt.js file to your liking.
 Add / Remove tasks, etc.  Best get use to that file, it's important!

 Didn't really touch on amd, but it's pretty straight forward… put amd in the assets/scripts/amd … install require.js with bower, include require.js in the grunt.js file and it should include all the amd files in the build WITHOUT having to add them to the grunt file one by one.

+After running artisan assets:build or watch … the files will be compiled into the public folder.
+In your main layout, just include min or non-min file.

 If you have questions feel free to open an issue.